 E-Mail has become an important means of communication in business.
-We use e-mails to communicate internally to our work colleagues.
-We are also using e-mails more and more to communicate with customers, suppliers and business partners.
+We use e-mails to communicate internally to our work colleagues and despite other advances in communication, e-mails are still a key tool used to communicate with customers, suppliers and business partners.

 Training course contents: